selfdefined/web-app/11ty/documentation/development.md

 This will start a local development server.
 Once the startup process completes, you your terminal will show you the local URL that you can visit to view Self-Defined in your browser.
 We default to [http://localhost:8080](http://localhost:8080).

-The `serve` script watches your files for changes and then refreshes your browser.
-Try `assets/css/abstracts/_variables.scss` and changing a color variable defined there.
-You'll see your new color as soon as you save!
+The `serve` script also watches your files for changes, so that your browser will refresh while you work.
+Try opening `assets/css/abstracts/_variables.scss` and changing a color variable defined there, then save the file.
+You'll see your new color when you check your browser!

 ## About the project